-This website is mostly about the way in which Datchet has developed over many centuries.
-At the core of the website are street and house histories which trace some surviving buildings back to medieval times, but also describe the great Victorian expansion following the railway’s arrival.
-Very many families are met along the way, and if you find names here that you are researching do contact us to ask if further information is available.
+At the core of this website are detailed street and house histories which trace some surviving buildings back to medieval times, but also describe the great Victorian expansion following the railway’s arrival.
+Very many people are met along the way, and if you find names here that you are researching do please ask if further information is available.
+For a complete chronological history of Datchet, from prehistoric times to the late twentieth century, you might like to read Datchet Past, available here.

 And this is a view of Datchet 100 years after the banner photo above: